“You are not alone, so don’t fight it alone.”

 Western Plains psychologists and counsellors can help you.

 When you are feeling depressed, it is common to feel alone, like it is you against the world.
 However, that is not the case.
-Depression is one of the most common mental health problems and one in five people in Australia will experience depression at some stage in their lives.
-You are not alone in your struggle so don’t be alone in dealing with it.
-There are a range highly effective treatment options and we can find the best options for you so you can effective manage your depression.
+Depression is one of the most common mental health problems, and one in five people in Australia will experience depression at some stage in their lives.
+You are not alone in your struggle, so don’t be alone in dealing with it.
+There is a range of highly effective treatment options, and we can find the best options for you to manage your depression effectively.

-Research reveals that approximately 20 percent of people experience mild or more severe clinical depression during their life and require the services of a psychologist for depression treatment.
+Research reveals that approximately 20 percent of people experience mild or more severe clinical depression during their lives and require a psychologist’s services for depression treatment.

 Many people believe being depressed means feeling sad, detached or upset.
 Normal feelings of sadness are relatively brief and have only a small impact on everyday life.
-A person can have these emotions without the intensity and long-lasting physical and cognitive state that one has if they are experiencing clinical depression and need professional depression help.
+A person can have these emotions without the intensity and the long-lasting physical and cognitive state that one has if they are experiencing clinical depression.

 There are many types of depression.
 Severe forms include but are not limited to:

-Our highly experienced psychologists at Western Plains Psychology clinics provide depression treatment using evidence-based approaches to help those struggling with depression to lead happier and more productive lives.
-They carefully consider the type of depression a person may be experiencing and the severity of its symptoms to determine the right form of treatment.
+Our highly experienced psychologists at Western Plains Psychology can provide depression treatment using evidence-based approaches to help those struggling with depression lead happier and more productive lives.
+They carefully consider the type of depression a person may be experiencing and the severity of its symptoms to determine the suitable form of treatment.